DavideScarpetta/taxonomic_profiling/README.md

   - filter out chloroplast sequence

   - export taxonomic counts at all level

-###### - 9) Core Metrics
-  A bash script including core metrics method, which rarefies a feature table to a user-specified depth, computes several alpha and beta diversity metrics, and generates PCoA plots using Emperor for each of the beta diversity metrics

   - collapse groups of features that have the same taxonomic assignment through the specified level